ascii78/esp-template-qtcreator/README.md

+# This project is now read only

+ESP-IDF now supports CMake, please use CMake instead of template below.
+For more information see this article: http://blog.zolder.org/blog/esp-idf/

 # Template esp-idf project for Qt Creator

 This directory is a template for Qt creator to initialize an almost empty project, it